 You can learn together.

 Learning together may be as simple as finding a few books or trustworthy websites and reading them together.
-You can also find education events and courses through local mental health organizations, schools, and campuses.
+You can also find events and courses through local mental health organizations, schools, and campuses.

 You can share experiences.